Speeding up Policy Simulation in Supply Chain RL: Picard Iteration and RL for Fulfillment Optimization

 \textbf{Assumption 3 (Monotonicity): } Let $\pi((x,c),\omega) = j$, and let $i(\omega) = i$.
 Then, if $x' = x + e_{i,j}$, $\pi((x',c),\omega) = j$, i.e. increasing inventory of product $i$ to the node it was originally fulfilled from by $\pi$ will not change the fulfillment decision.
 Similarly, let $c' = c+ e_{j'}$ for any $j'$ such that $c_{j'} > 0$.
 Then, $\pi((x,c'),\omega) = j$.
 Specifically, adding capacity to any node with positive capacity will not change the fulfillment decision.

-Other than monotonicity with respect to node capacity, the requirements above are natural and met by most policies proposed for the FO problem thus far.
-The condition on monotonicity with respect to node capacity might seem somewhat unnatural at first blush, but is also met by perhaps the most important class of policies proposed for the FO problem, the so-called `bid price' policies \cite{talluri1998analysis, andrews2019primal}\footnote{We experimentally demonstrate the robustness of Picard when Assumption 3 violated; see Appendix.}.
+The Assumptions 1-2 are natural and met by most policies proposed for the FO problem thus far.
+The Assumption 3 is also met by perhaps the most important class of policies proposed for the FO problem, the so-called `bid price' policies \cite{talluri1998analysis, andrews2019primal}\footnote{We experimentally demonstrate the robustness of Picard when Assumption 3 violated; see Appendix.}.
 Having stated these requirements, we can now re-state a refined version of Theorem~\ref{thm:FO} formally.